 I decided to build my own custom DIY container for such sources - this is a super-simple, inexpensive, half-day project.

-For shielding, I cast 6 lead brick using "1kg Graphite ingot mold" (sourced from eBay for $15) and 99.9% pure lead melted from ingots.
+For the shielding elements, I cast 6 Lead bricks using "1kg Graphite ingot mold" (sourced from eBay for $15) and 99.9% pure Lead melted down from ingots.
 Each brick is over 0.750 kg of Lead and the size is approx. 3 1/2" x 1 1/2" x 3/4".

 The little U-shaped handle on the top brick has a dual purpose - it sits flush with the top edge of the wooden box, thus preventing the brick from shifting when the wooden cover is closed and secured, essentially locking the brick into place.

-For handling the source disks, instead of using tweezers, I realized that a SMD Vacuum tool, normally used for handling SMD components during PCB placement could work well.The vacuum tool allows you to grab individual disks and position them, while increasing the distance between one's hand and the source, just like a pair of tweezers will do but I find it more convenient to extract the disks from the tight space of the test chamber with this tool.
+For handling the source disks, instead of using tweezers, I realized that a SMD Vacuum tool, normally used for handling SMD components during PCB placement could work well.The vacuum tool allows you to grab individual disks and position them, while increasing the distance between one's hand and the source disk, just like with a pair of tweezers will do but I find it more convenient to extract the disks from the tight space of the test chamber with this tool.

 I will probably post a laminated reference table on the inside of the wooden cover, listing the gamma energies of my calibration isotopes.

-With 3 disks inside (each of them 1 μCi) of Eu-152, Co-60 and Cs-137, my LND7317-based Geiger Counter reads only 550-600 CPM (~0.16 mR/h) on the top surface of the wooden box.
-With the top shielding block removed, the top surface reads 2100 CPM (~0.6 mR/h)
+With 3 disks inside (each one of them is 1 μCi) of Eu-152, Co-60 and Cs-137, my LND7317-based Geiger Counter reads only 550-600 CPM (~0.16 mR/h) on the top surface of the wooden box.
+With the top shielding block removed, the top surface reads 2100 CPM (~0.6 mR/h).
+This results of a 3 times dose reduction on very surface of the box just due to the lead shielding.

 As a bit of curiosity - the disposal instructions for these disk sources are rather bizarre if you are not an NRC Licensee : One should deface the source, removing / painting over / scratching off any "Radioactive" signs from the disk and then just throw the disk away in the regular household garbage.